-St Columba’s is currently working towards the Investors in Pupils award.
-Below outlines what the Investors in Pupils award is and what we are doing as a school to achieve the award.
+St Columba’s has achieved the Investors in Pupils award.
+Below outlines what the Investors in Pupils award is and what we have done as a school to achieve the award.

 The Investors in Pupils programme provides a unique pupil participation framework for all schools and education settings nationally.
 Investors in Pupils is a simple concept that builds on the principles of Investors in People, to empower all pupils, increase motivation and contribute to raising achievement across the Key Stages.